 Maybe one day?

 Let us know the price you paid.
-Let us know if you think pattern imprinted concrete offers good value for money….Anything interesting?
-But please note we are not an arbitration/dispute service.
+Do you think pattern imprinted concrete offers good value for money.